apmihal/cleanup/README.md

 # cleanup
-Simple python script to organize files into folders based on keywords found in filenames.
+Simple python script to organize files into directories based on keywords found in filenames.
+Edit the startPath value to the path of the directory you want to clean up.
+Run the program with an additional command line argument of the keyword you've chosen.
+The program will search all filenames in the directory for filenames containing the keyword, and move those files into a new sub-directory named after the keyword.